Skip to main content

 • Independent contractors misclassified as employees: Businesses sometimes incorrectly treat contractors as employees, leading to unnecessary tax withholdings and benefits.

 • Employee misclassified as an independent contractor: More commonly, employees are misclassified as contractors to avoid paying benefits, taxes, and compliance with labor laws.
-This can lead to significant legal and financial repercussions.
+As FedEx discovered, this can lead to significant legal and financial repercussions.

 3. Wage calculation mistakes